atcodedog05/MapboxGL-JS-Pubs-in-Bangalore/README.md

 # Pubs in Bangalore

-Designed using HTML platform with CSS and js libraries from MapBoxGL
+Git Page hosting the project https://atcodedog05.github.io/MapboxGL-JS-Pubs-in-Bangalore/

 ### Methods

-Using MapboxGL-JS.
+Designed using HTML platform with CSS and js libraries from MapBoxGL.
 Tooltips are created using L.mapbox.map('map-tooltips-js', '\<your theme>');

 ### About the project